The Best Things to Do in Vinales, Cuba

 Vinales, Cuba is a great travel location in Cuba as it showcases a unique side to Cuba – the luscious green countryside.
-Besides the fact that Vinales in conveniently located only 3 hours from Havana, Vinales is also great as it really caters to tourists, offering many beautiful (and affordable) Casas and restaurants.
+Besides the fact that Vinales is conveniently located only 3 hours from Havana, Vinales is also great as it really caters to tourists, offering many beautiful (and affordable) Casas and restaurants.
 If you are ready to escape the city and get away from the beach, then Vinales is the perfect option.
-These are my top picks for things to do in Vinales, Cuba which should keep you busy for a couple days in this gorgeous town.
+These are my top picks for things to do in Vinales, Cuba which should keep you busy for a couple of days in this gorgeous town.

 Go on a Horseback Riding Tour

 This is one of the most common things to do in Vinales, Cuba.
 The countryside outside of this town offers views of beautiful valleys and staggering cliff-faces.
 By horseback you will be able to cover more ground than you would by foot.
 These trails are not accessible by vehicles so horseback riding is really the only option.